renaissancebro/notion_link/DAILY_AUTOMATION.md

 ## 🎯 What You Get

-**Every Day at 7:00 AM Central**:
+**Every Evening at 7:00 PM Central**:
-1. 📖 Extracts yesterday's journal entries from Notion
+1. 📖 Extracts today's journal entries from Notion
 2. 🤖 AI analyzes your reflections and progress
-3. 📅 Creates 3-5 time-blocked calendar events for today
+3. 📅 Creates 3-5 time-blocked calendar events for tomorrow
 4. 📋 Logs everything for monitoring

 ## 🚀 Ready-to-Use Files